Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Main results

 Then, for all $T >0$, any

 there exists three positive constants $C_0(T,f,\Phi)$, $C_1(\gamma,s,T,f,\Phi)$ and $C_2(f^0,\gamma)$ such that for $N \ge e^{C_1 T}$

-where $W_1$ denotes the $1$ Monge-Kantorovitch Wasserstein distance.
-The constants $C_1$ and $C_2$ blow up when $\gamma$ or $s$ approach their maximum value. \Black \end{theorem} \begin{remark} The notation $C(T,f)$ means that the constant depends on the function $f$ (essentially via conserved quantities like $\|f\|_\infty$ and also the size of its support) on the whole time interval $[0,T]$. \end{remark} \begin{remark} We have explicit formulas for $\gamma^*$ and $s_\gamma^*$ namely
+The constants $C_1$ and $C_2$ blow up when $\gamma$ or $s$ approach their maximum value. \Black \end{theorem} \begin{remark} We have explicit formulas for $\gamma^*$ and $s_\gamma^*$ namely

 Those conditions are not completely obvious, but it can be checked that if $\alpha <1$ and $d \geq 3$, $\gamma^\ast<1$ so that admissible $\gamma$ exist.
 And for an admissible $\gamma$, $s_\gamma^\ast$ is also positive, so that admissible $s$ also exists.
 The best choices for $\gamma$ and $s$ would be $\gamma=1$ and $s=\frac{d-\alpha-2}{2(1+\alpha)}$ as those give the fastest convergence.
-Unfortunately the constant $C_1$ and $C_2$ would then be $+\infty$ hence the more complicated formulation. \end{remark} \begin{remark} Roughly speaking, under the assumption of Theorem \ref{thm:prob}, except for a small set of initial conditions $\mathcal S_N^c$, the deviation between the empirical measure and the limit is at most of the same order as the average inter-particle distance $N^{-1/2d}$. \end{remark} \begin{remark} Unfortunately, that result do not apply in dimension $d=2$, even if $\alpha$ is very small.
-It can be seen that the condition on $\gamma$ in theorem~\ref{thm:prob} is empty in that case. \end{remark} \begin{remark} By embedding and interpolation, the $W_1$ distance could be replaced by essentially any weak distance on measures, with maybe a change in the exponent $\gamma$.
-It is however the natural distance for the statistical studies of the initial conditions.
-Unfortunately it does not seem to be the right distance for the previous deterministic result where a more complicated infinite Monge-Kantorovitch-Wasserstein distance is needed. \end{remark}
+Unfortunately the constant $C_1$ and $C_2$ would then be $+\infty$ hence the more complicated formulation. \end{remark} \begin{remark} Roughly speaking, under the assumptions of Theorem \ref{thm:prob}, except for a small set of initial conditions $\mathcal S_N^c$, the deviation between the empirical measure and the limit is at most of the same order as the average inter-particle distance $N^{-1/2d}$. \end{remark} \begin{remark} The deterministic Theorem~\ref{thm:deter} is valid in dimension $2$.
+Unfortunately, its assumptions are not generic in dimension $2$ for initial conditions chosen randomly and independently.
+This is why we cannot prove the propagation of chaos for $d=2$ in Theorem~\ref{thm:prob} even for small $\alpha$.
+In fact, note for instance that if $d=2$ then $\gamma^*$ defined in~\eqref{eq:explicit} is larger than $1$ so that it is never possible to find $\gamma$ in $(\gamma^*,\;1)$. \end{remark}